 Milestones 1.x.
 With strategies for improved expression and stability of heterologous proteins in place, we hope to be able to demonstrate metabolic flux from methanol to methane, and eventually from methane to methanol.
 There is still a potential for toxicity of heterologous proteins in M. maripaludis, and our plan to design an inducible expression system should help in that case.
 With regard to heterologous (ANME) Mcr, our ability to activate the enzyme in M. maripaludis remains an unknown.

 Milestones 2.4.
-With our model essentially completed, our chief remaining challenges lies in generating reasonable strain designs.
-We have had difficulties implementing the SimOptStrain strain design method and using Kbase gap-filling as a means for generating new designs. also with using the Kbase for gapfilling.
-We will continue to work with these platforms to try to quickly generate new strain designs and test their energetic feasibility.
-However, rather than relying solely on these tools, we will also be extending our manual efforts to identify and test promising candidate pathways to pair with methane oxidation.
+We have overcome the difficulties in using automated strain design algorithms, resulting in a relative explosion of possible strain designs.
+With that in mind, our challenge now is to pare down this long list into a handful of viable designs to just the 5-10 most plausible.
+The main difficulty at this point is using biological expertise to inform our computational predictions, which are relatively indistinguishable from a metabolic flux standpoint.
+We expect that by critically evaluating our predicted designs through the lens of what would be most compatible with metabolic and non-metabolic systems in M. maripaludis, we will reach our goal of narrowing this list down to the most promising set of designs.

 Milestone 3.x.
 The major risk relates to whether or not we are able to achieve a sufficiently high level of expression of the MCR and MtaABC.